 About · Sarah Halfpenny

 Events succeed when the people running them know exactly why they exist.
-Most don’t, until someone asks the question properly.
+Often that clarity only emerges when someone asks the question properly.
 That’s the work.

 600+